16 Things to Avoid as a Beginner Cyclist

-New cyclists often don’t know how to use their gears correctly, meaning inefficient movement and the potential to damage the drivetrain.
-This happens by not using the full range of gears, using the wrong one, or changing at the wrong time.
+New cyclists often don’t know how to use their gears correctly, causing a reduction in pedaling efficiency and potentially damaging the drivetrain.
+Misusing the gears happens by not using the full range, using the wrong one, or changing at the wrong time.

-To get the most out of your gears, be patient, practice often, and follow these 4 tips:
+To get the most out of your gears, be patient, practice often, and follow these four tips:

-- Switch to a lower (easier) gear as you reach an incline or come to a stop
+- Switch to an easier gear as you reach an incline or come to a stop

-- Limit the use of the highest/lowest gears (as it increases wearing of components ‘cross- chaining’)
+- Limit the use of the highest/lowest gears as it increases the wearing of the drivetrain (cross- chaining)

-- Reduce pedal pressure just before you shift gear until the change is completed – Also, make sure to keep pedaling while changing gears – always keep the pedals in motion!
+- Reduce pedal pressure just before you shift gear until the change is completed.
+Also, make sure to keep pedaling while changing gears

-- Try to maintain a cadence of 80-100rpm, use your gear range to achieve this
+- Try to maintain a cadence of 80 to 100rpm.
+Uuse your full gear range to achieve this

 Wearing underwear with your bicycle shorts can lead to chafing and rashes.
-This is because bicycle shorts with a chamois (the cushion between the legs) are made to be worn without underwear.
+Bicycle shorts come with a chamois (the cushion between the legs) and are made to be worn without underwear.

-Good quality shorts have sweat-absorbent, non-chafing materials designed to ensure a comfortable ride.
-If you spend long hours in the saddle, you can use chamois cream to help prevent any duration-related sores or chafing.
+Good quality bib shorts have sweat-absorbent, non-chafing materials designed to ensure a comfortable ride.
+If you spend long hours in the saddle, you can use chamois cream to help prevent any saddle sores or chafing.

 Too much tire pressure makes your bike more uncomfortable to ride.
 It also reduces traction (grip) on the road, making it harder to control the bike (especially in corners).
-Too little pressure will slow you down, and increase the likelihood of pinch punctures.
+On the other hand, too little pressure increases rolling resistance, slowing you down and increasing the likelihood of pinch punctures.

-To get it right, you can find your target pressure range (PSI) written on the tire wall.
-Keep your back tire in the higher end of the range.
-Use the bottom end of the range to gain more traction for wet-weather riding.
+You can find your target pressure range (PSI) written on the tire wall.
+Keep your back tire a few PSI higher than the front.
+Use the bottom end of the range for extra traction in wet weather.
 Make sure to check it regularly.

-Cycling can be addictive, especially when you start out.
-You may want to be out every day, exploring and pushing your physical ability, but this should be avoided.
+Cycling can be addictive, especially when you start.
+You may want to ride daily, exploring and pushing your physical ability, but try to avoid this temptation.

 Cycling uses a limited range of muscles in the body, is done in a sitting position, and is a highly repetitive movement.
-Because of these characteristics, it is important to create a varied activity routine, otherwise, injuries, overtraining, and other problems can arise.
+Because of these characteristics, it is vital to create a varied activity routine.
+Otherwise, injuries, overtraining, and other problems can arise.